patternfly/patternfly-org/packages/v4/src/content/contribute/design/design.md

 ---

 ## Ways to contribute
-Whether you have an existing design or requirements for a new feature, the first step is to open a New Feature Request issue.
-Your request will be reviewed and placed on the PatternFly roadmap.
-After this, the PatternFly design team will work with you to complete your design proposal and facilitate reviews.

 As a designer, here are some of the contributions you can make:

-### New feature
+### New feature or enhancement
-Work with PatternFly to design a new feature for your product and contribute it back to the system simultaneously.
+Work with the PatternFly design team to design a new feature to be implemented in the PatternFly library.

 __Example__
 *I want to design and contribute a new design pattern that allows a user to favorite or like an item in a data list.*

-### Enhancement
-Improve or update an existing PatternFly component or design pattern.

-__Example__
-*I want to add a compact/expand toggle to the list view.*

-You may also open an issue to propose a new design guideline page or update an existing guideline, and work with the PatternFly team and stakeholders to author and publish your new content.
+The PatternFly design team is comprised of a small number of visual and interaction designers who define the visual look and feel of the PatternFly library and provide direction to developers when implementing new features and enhancements.
+The team works following an agile process.
+All work is tracked and managed via a [Zenhub project board](https://app.zenhub.com/workspaces/pf4-design-workspace-5b2142ff9499cb7cdaf1e632/board?repos=61041252&showPRs=false&showClosed=false&showLabels=false&showEstimates=false&showMilestones=false&showEpics=false).
+You can look at the Design Backlog column on the project board to see issues needing design help or [open a new issue](https://github.com/patternfly/patternfly-design/issues) to propose a design.

 ### Design guideline
 Design guidelines appear on the website and help designers to apply PatternFly components in their designs.
 They are use case and solutions driven.